luizeof/flucast_app/README.md

 # flucast_app

-A OpenSource Podcast app for your Podcast
+A OpenSource Podcast app for your Show

 ## Getting Started